airalab/aira/docs/api/ethereum_common.rst

 .. py:method:: /eth/accounts (ethereum_common/Accounts)

+    List of available Ethereum accounts.
+See :ref:`Ethereum-common-Accounts.srv`

 .. py:method:: /eth/account_eth_balance (ethereum_common/AccountBalance)

+    Returns the balance of the given address in Wei.
+See :ref:`Ethereum-common-AccountBalance.srv`

 .. py:method:: /eth/eth_balance (ethereum_common/Balance)

+    Returns the balance of the default address.
+See :ref:`Ethereum-common-Balance.srv`

 .. py:method:: /eth/current_block (ethereum_common/BlockNumber)

+    Returns current block number.
+See :ref:`Ethereum-common-BlockNumber.srv`

 .. py:method:: /eth/transfer (ethereum_common/Transfer)

+    Transfers tokens from the default account to a given one.
+See :ref:`Ethereum-common-Transfer.srv`

 .. py:method:: /eth/transfer_from (ethereum_common/TransferFrom)

+    Transfers tokens from a given account to another one.
+See :ref:`Ethereum-common-TransferFrom.srv`

 .. py:method:: /eth/approve (ethereum_common/Approve)

+    Approves tokens from the default account to a given one.
+See :ref:`Ethereum-common-Approve.srv`

 .. py:method:: /eth/account_xrt_balance (ethereum_common/AccountBalance)

+    Returns the XRT balance of a given account.
+See :ref:`Ethereum-common-AccountBalance.srv`

 .. py:method:: /eth/xrt_balance (ethereum_common/Balance)

+    Return the XRT balance of the default account.
+See :ref:`Ethereum-common-Balance.srv`

 .. py:method:: /eth/account_xrt_allowance (ethereum_common/AccountToAddressAllowance)

+    Returns how much one account is allowed to spend from another account.
+See :ref:`Ethereum-common-AccountToAddressAllowance.srv`

 .. py:method:: /eth/xrt_allowance (ethereum_common/Allowance)

+    Returns how much the Factory is allowed to spend from the default account.
+See :ref:`Ethereum-common-Allowance.srv`